expressjs/session/README.md

 first argument if you want to use some value attached to `req` when generating the ID.

-The default valuses uses the `uid2` library to generate IDs.
+The default value is a function which uses the `uid2` library to generate IDs.

 **NOTE** be careful you generate unique IDs so your sessions do not conflict.